Alligator/square-peg/README.md

 age: rude
 ```

-First of all, define some rules for characters and strings:
+First of all, define rules for characters and strings:

 ```js
 const grammar = {